-5 Cheap Off Brand Penny Board Alternatives
+5 Cheap Off Brand Penny Board Alternatives in 2020

 Sometimes you really want to buy something but simply can’t afford it.
 This is true with the Penny board.
 While it is a classic and a great board, it is not wallet friendly.
 People ideally want the best cheap penny board.
 Companies have decided to fill that gap with off-brand penny boards at lower price points.
 These boards work surprisingly well within their price points and have all the same features as Pennys.
 Today I will talk about their strengths, weaknesses and how they stack against penny boards.